Apicurio/apicurio-api-lifecycle-hub/ui/README.md

 Install development/build dependencies
 `npm install`

+Generate REST client from openapi.json
+`npm run generate`

 Run a full build
 `npm run build`

 Initialize config-oidc.js
-`./init-dev.sh none`
+`./init-dev.sh`

 Note: the init-dev.sh script just copies an appropriate file from config/config-*.js to the right place.
-You can either specify `none` or `oidc` as the argument to the script.
+You can either specify `none` (default) or `oidc` as the argument to the script.
 The choice depends on how you are running the back-end component.

 Start the development server
 `npm run dev`